 The Growth Management Policy allows local stakeholders to create a future vision for the Laurel community.
 A well-thought-out vision is important because it informs the structure and form of the document and influences the City's work long after it is published.
 This vision can involve where the City wants to grow, what types of business residents would like to see, priorities for project funding, and the quality of life residents would like to have.
 The Growth Management Policy's goals, objectives, and recommendations for implementation are developed from this community vision.
-City staff worked with Planning Board members to develop a community vision for Laurel.
+City staff worked with Planning Board members to develop a community vision for the planning jurisdiction.
+Laurel.

-In the future, Laurel will have:
+In the future, the Laurel area will have: